Lampasas High School: Fine Arts

 UIL (One-Act Play), Band, Art, and Dance.

 In 2013, the Lampasas Speech and Debate Team received the award of top Speech Team in the state, conference AAA.
-The members earning points towards the championship were Emily Kleinburg, earning 9 points through her 3rd-place finish in Lincoln Douglas Debate as well as 8 points through her fourth-place finish in Persuasive Extemporaneous Speaking.
+The members earning points towards the championship were Emily Kleinburg, earning 9 points through her 3rd-place finish in Lincoln Douglas Debate, as well as 8 points through her fourth-place finish in Persuasive Extemporaneous Speaking.
 Also with Brenden Dimmig, and his second-place finish in Informative Extemporaneous Speaking earning 12 points.
-Finally, the team of Brenden Dimmig and Tiffani Walthrop, with their second-place finish in the Cross examination debate tournament earning 16 points.
+Finally, the team of Brenden Dimmig and Tiffani Walthrop, with their second-place finish in the Cross Examination Debate Tournament, earned 16 points.